 1. You want to help people solve problems

 Twenty years ago, the top reason cited for becoming a lawyer was the “intellectual challenge” that it offered (40%) followed by the “social service” aspect (17%).
-Indeed, one Biglaw associate (who received his JD from the University of Michigan and his LLM from the ), told us that law school might be worth investigating if “You like problem-solving and helping people.”
-Another Biglaw associate and a alumna echoed his sentiment: “You love to solve problems.”
+Indeed, one Biglaw associate (who received his JD from the University of Michigan and his LLM from the University of Edinburgh), told us that law school might be worth investigating if “You like problem-solving and helping people.”
+Another Biglaw associate and a NYU Law alumna echoed his sentiment: “You love to solve problems.”

 If your interest in law comes from a sincere desire to help people – and yes, clients of Biglaw are people (corporate campaign contribution opinions or otherwise) – navigate the legal system, then you may find law to be a very rewarding profession.
 But even jobs helping the little people (that is, public interest law) are tight today as many would-be corporate lawyers are applying to those openings when they can’t find work in their preferred specialty area.